Spydiecy/ProtectedPay_Linea/README.md

 # ProtectedPay

-ProtectedPay is a comprehensive DeFi platform on the Taiko blockchain that provides secure transfers, group payments, and smart savings features.
+ProtectedPay is a comprehensive DeFi platform on the Linea blockchain that provides secure transfers, group payments, and smart savings features.
 Built with advanced security and user experience in mind, it offers multiple ways to manage and protect your crypto assets.

 ![image](https://github.com/user-attachments/assets/407d37a4-f4bc-42a2-9a0b-f96e2b632166)